Industria meccanicaEsportazione > Machine exports and industrial production

 Have sanctions been imposed on the United States for its war against Iraq in violation of international law?
 Or because of their attack on Afghanistan?
 None of this is known.
 These sanctions are pure hypocrisy in their justification and serve to weaken Russia as a competitor for areas of global influence.

 The so-called MIST countries include Mexico, Indonesia, South Korea and Turkey.
-In this group of countries, Turkey shows the highest export share of 2.4% (2020).
-Since 2017 the export quota of machines from Germany to Turkey has been declining.
+In this group of countries, Turkey shows the highest export share of 2.6% (2022).

 Machine exports from Germany to Turkey and the course of industrial production of Turkey from 2008 to 2022.

-Turkey's industrial output is 70% above its pre-crisis level, equivalent to growth of 4.5% per year.
-In the same period, machinery exports from Germany to Turkey grew by 44%, i.e. by 3.1% per year, only half as much.
+Turkey's industrial output is 110% above its pre-crisis level, equivalent to growth of 5.4% per year.
+In the same period, machinery exports from Germany to Turkey grew by 92%, i.e. by 4.8% per year.